Levan-D/css-mate/README.md

 ## Features

 - Visualize CSS rules in real-time with instant updates
-- View and use CSS cheat sheets for quick reference
+- View and use HTML cheat sheets for quick reference
 - Experiment with color palettes
 - Fully responsive design that works on all screen sizes